 Providing a drug test specimen is one of those experiences people don’t quickly forget.
 The entire process can seem foreign and filled with unknowns.
 Even our own employees can sometimes be surprised at the intricacy that makes up a drug test collection.
 From the point of view of the person taking the drug test – often referred to as the donor – there are some tried and true ways the drug test collection process can be optimized to result in a positive and hassle-free experience.

-With more than 8,000 collection sites, including 1,300+ company-owned and operated Patient Service Centers (PSCs) and 1,500 preferred third-party collection site locations, we offer unparalleled access to a nationwide network of drug testing sites.
+With nearly 10,000 collection sites, including 1,300 company-owned and operated Patient Service Centers (PSCs) and 1,600 preferred collection site locations, we offer unparalleled access to a nationwide network of drug testing sites.
 The life of a drug test specimen begins at a collection site, where strict chain of custody procedures are used every step of the way to ensure the integrity of specimens collected.

 Scheduling appointments for drug tests, allowing adequate time for each appointment, and considering the busiest hours of the day at a site are some of the most critical components in the drug testing collection process.
 Here are three additional ways employers and donors can create the optimal experience at a Quest Diagnostics Patient Service Center.

 - Locate a convenient PSC using our online scheduling tool before sending someone for his or her drug test collection.

 - Once a site is selected, schedule one person for each available open time slot.
 Allow ample time for individuals to complete their collection.

 - It’s important to avoid sending multiple donors at one time without appointments.
 This can cause lengthy wait times and frustration for donors.

 Insider tip: Schedule your drug test collections in the afternoon for the best availability and shorter wait times.

 - Follow collection site etiquette